EwellNeuroLab/Seizure-Analysis-GUI/README.md

 **_Seizure detection_**

 The built-in seizure detection algorithm is a thresholding on a bandpass-filtered LFP.
-Detect peaks are merged within a certain time window and considered as seizure when they are longer than a user-defined time.
+Detected peaks are merged within a certain time window and considered as a seizure when it is longer than a user-defined time.
 Moreover, a second algorithm is provided that takes the FFT of the downsampled LFP in small windows and averages it out in the 4-40 Hz frequency range.
-The resulting trace is thresholded and the detected points are merged within a certain time window and considered as seizure when they are longer than a user-defined time
+The resulting trace is thresholded and the detected points are merged within a certain time window and considered as a seizure when it is longer than a user-defined time.

 Click on the *Seizure Detection* button.
 A detection window pops up where the user can set the followings.